Mintbase/Grants-Program/applications/sunshine-keybase.md

 The project provides a usable keystore for [local first](https://martin.kleppmann.com/papers/local-first.pdf) applications using [substrate](https://github.com/paritytech/substrate).
 The `sunshine-identity` pallet provides structure to control a set of keys with a `UID` and track storage metadata associated with the given `UID`.
 The client uses [`ipfs-embed`](https://github.com/ipfs-rust/ipfs-embed) to store sensitive data offchain and encrypted on the local hardware.
 The `sunshine-chain` pallet uses the same stack to coordinate storage of chain data amongst a closed set of clients.

-We believe [`sunshine-keybase`](https://github.com/sunshine-protocol/sunshine-keybase) provides a reusable identity architecture for other projects in the Web3 space.
+We believe [`sunshine-keybase`](https://github.com/sunshine-protocol/sunshine-keybase) provides a reusable identity architecture for other projects in the Mintbase space.
 Moreover, the `sunshine-chain` client and pallet demonstrate minimal design to set and enforce the storage of offchain data among a permissioned set of clients.
 This infrastructure will prove useful to substrate projects that need to coordinate and enforce private network storage of data offchain.

 ### Project Details